bhavaniravi/portfolio/data/blogs/WIP_Voids-have-a-Voice-590a0be06108.md

 tags: []
 featuredImgPath: /media/machine-learning-nlp-vectorization-techniques-featured.png
 ---
-# Voids have a Voice
+# Voids have a voice

-Love is overrated, So is hate.
+Love is overrated, so is hate.

 Before I could fit you in that grey spot, I lost you to my fate.